When

 the heat vent on is plenty warm.
 I have driven in snow, rain, and the

 dark of night.
-The Cobra keeps on trucking.
+The ERA keeps on trucking.
 Tell the fellow to JUST DO

 standard vinyl seat and the optional leather ones?